Emission Controls and Monitoring

 ARP and CSAPR SO₂ Program Controls and Monitoring

-- In 2017, 30 percent of CSAPR units (including 100 percent of coal-fired units) monitored SO₂ emissions using CEMS.
+- In 2018, 24 percent of the CSAPR units (including 100 percent of coal-fired units) monitored SO₂ emissions using CEMS.
 Ninety-nine percent of SO₂ emissions were measured by CEMS.

 CSAPR NOₓ Annual Program Controls and Monitoring

-- Seventy-nine percent of fossil fuel-fired generation (as measured in megawatt hours, or MWh) was produced by units with advanced pollution controls (either selective catalytic reduction [SCR] or selective non-catalytic reduction [SNCR]).
+- Seventy-eight percent of fossil fuel-fired generation (as measured in megawatt hours, or MWh) was produced by units with advanced pollution controls (either selective catalytic reduction [SCR] or selective non-catalytic reduction [SNCR]).

-- In 2017, 69 percent of CSAPR units (including 100 percent of coal-fired units) monitored NOₓ emissions using CEMS.
-Ninety-nine percent of NOₓ emissions were measured by CEMS.
+- In 2018, 69 percent of the CSAPR units (including 100 percent of coal-fired units) monitored NOₓ emissions using CEMS.
+Ninety-eight percent of NOₓ emissions were measured by CEMS.

 CSAPR NOₓ Ozone Season Program Controls and Monitoring

-- Seventy-one percent of all the fossil fuel-fired generation (as measured in megawatt hours, or MWh) was produced by units with advanced pollution controls (either SCRs or SNCRs).
+- Sixty-nine percent of all the fossil fuel-fired generation (as measured in megawatt hours, or MWh) was produced by units with advanced pollution controls (either SCRs or SNCRs).

-- In 2017, 75 percent of CSAPR units (including 100 percent of coal-fired units) monitored ozone season NOₓ emissions using CEMS.
-Ninety-nine percent of ozone season NOₓ emissions were measured by CEMS.
+- In 2018, 74 percent of the CSAPR units (including 100 percent of coal-fired units) monitored ozone season NOₓ emissions using CEMS.
+Ninety-eight percent of ozone season NOₓ emissions were measured by CEMS.

 MATS Controls and Monitoring

-- In 2017, 530 units at 235 facilities reported continuous mercury emissions data to EPA under MATS.
-Fifty-six percent of MATS units reporting mercury emissions and 44 percent of the electricity generation at MATS reporting units used activated carbon injection (ACI), a mercury-specific pollution control method to reduce mercury emissions and SO₂.
+- In 2018, 507 units at 227 facilities reported continuous mercury emissions data to EPA under MATS.
+Forty-three percent of the MATS units reporting mercury emissions and 50 percent of the electricity generation at the MATS reporting units used activated carbon injection (ACI), a mercury-specific pollution control method to reduce mercury emissions and SO₂.

-- About 78 percent of units that reported continuous mercury emissions data (or 87 percent of the total electricity generation from units that reported data) reported the use of advanced controls, such as wet scrubbers, dry scrubbers, or ACI, to reduce hazardous air pollutant emissions in 2017.
+- About 79 percent of units that reported continuous mercury emissions data (or 81 percent of the total electricity generation from units that reported data) reported the use of advanced controls, such as wet scrubbers, dry scrubbers, or ACI, to reduce hazardous air pollutant emissions in 2018.
 These controls also reduce other pollutants, including SO₂.
-Some oil-fired units are able to meet the MATS emission limits through the use of particulate matter (PM) controls such as electrostatic precipitators (ESPs) or fabric filters (FFs).
+Some oil-fired units can meet the MATS emission limits through the use of particulate matter (PM) controls such as electrostatic precipitators (ESPs) or fabric filters (FFs).

 Continuous Emission Monitoring Systems (CEMS)